tourhunter-com/help-tourhunter-com/_articles-en/how_to_create_a_booking_at_bookings_manifestview.md

 ## **Step 2**

-Go to "Bookings > Manifest view" for create a booking of your tour or of a tour which has been added to "My Tours".
+Go to "Bookings > Manifest view" for create a booking of a personal tour or of a tour which has been added to "My Tours".

 ## **Step 3**